 Suppose: there are 10 clusters in one partition, and a file uses the first, the third, and the ninth cluster since one cluster cannot hold all content of the file, like this:

-That is to say File 1 consists of 3 pieces, and each cluster hold one piece.
-Disk defragmentation is the process of putting these 3 pieces of data together so as to make a file saved in continuous space, as the following picture shows:
+That is to say File 1 consists of 3 pieces, and each cluster holds one piece.
+Defragment hard drive is the process of putting these 3 pieces of data together so as to make a file saved in continuous space, as the following picture shows:

 Generally, when we are saving files to a new partition or volume, all files will be saved continuously, for example: